smartcodercareer/website/content/posts/why-windows-laptops-are-more-expensive-than-macbooks-for-web-developers/index.md

 ## Crappy keyboard

 As a web developer, you will use a keyboard a lot.
-If you found your new laptop has hard to press buttons and after a couple of minutes of typing your fingers, demands attention, then sorry you were out of luck this time.&nbsp;
+If you found your new laptop has hard to press buttons and after a couple of minutes of typing your fingers, demands attention, then sorry you were out of luck this time.

 A terrible keyboard is typical for any price range of the laptops.
 If there is a laptop with a really good keyboard that I can use all day long without complaining, other than MacBook, please show me the one.